SeshadriRC/3-Tier-DevSecOps-Mega-Project/eks-steps.md

 This guide installs and configures the AWS CLI, Terraform, kubectl, eksctl, and sets up EKS with EBS CSI, NGINX Ingress, and cert-manager.

+- After provisioning the `t2.medium` ec2, run the below commands

 ## 📦 Install AWS CLI